-I primarily help people who are having problems with debt collectors.
+I help people solve problems with debt collectors.

 One of the most common problems I can help with are renters who can’t find a new place to live because an old landlord is claiming they owe an inflated debt for early termination of a lease or an eviction.